 We regularly advise employees on the terms of a settlement agreement they have been given by their employers.
 Having a Settlement agreement is more to the employer’s than the employee’s benefit (because it stops the employee bringing claims in the future) and accordingly it is normal for the employer to meet (or at least contribute a fixed amount to) the costs of the employee’s legal fees.
 The remit of our advice is limited to what the terms and effect of the Settlement agreement are.

-Advising an employee on the terms of a settlement agreement and signing the same
+Advising an employee on the terms of a

 If you require us to advise you on whether the package being offered in the terms of the agreement are fair and reasonable, you will be responsible for those additional costs which will be charged in accordance with time spent on an hourly rate of £210 plus VAT.
 On average it may involve two to three hours of consideration and negotiation and the costs range between £420 and £630 plus VAT in addition to the employer contribution.